Here's how to install Chromium on Ubuntu the easy way, without using source code downloads, on Ubuntu 18.04 LTS and above, as well as Linux Mint.

 Perhaps it’s just me, but I don’t think the look of Google Chrome has altered all that much since it blinked into life in 2009.
 But that will shortly change.
 Rumour has it that Google […]

-Quickly install Google Chrome on Ubuntu 18.04 LTS or Linux Mint using a GUI or terminal by following this simple guide complete with screenshots.
+Learn how to install Google Chrome on Ubuntu and Linux Mint using a GUI or the terminal.
+This simple guide is fully illustrated with screenshots too!

 Google Chrome now draws native GTK window buttons for minimisze, maximize and close in the latest development builds rather than using custom controls.